FDA approved for more than 25 years

 The wrong pigment color can lead to unnatural-looking results.

-A skilled technician should be able to provide insight into the right pigment shade for you based on your natural hair color and skin tone.
+A skilled technician should be able to provide insight and recommend the right pigment shade for you based on your natural hair color and skin tone.

 6. Not Following Aftercare Instructions